 Yes, on November 2, 1958.

 This game and event would occur at the old football field, which ran north/south in the current location of Torry Gym.
 Babcook Field was not constructed and used until 1962.
-Until then the property on the north side of Jefferson Street was owned by the Heyl family.
+Until then, the Heyl family owned the property on the north side of Jefferson Street.

 The Friday night game pitted our Washington Panthers against Bloomington Holy Trinity in a pivotal week 8 Corn Belt matchup.
 WCHS would big-play the Saints with an 84-yard run by Bill Roper and a 50-yard touchdown pass from Roper to Ken Holford to come away with a 21-14 victory.

-At the conclusion of the game, fans and players noticed a huge cross burning north of Jefferson Street on the Heyl property.
+After the game, fans and players noticed a huge cross burning north of Jefferson Street on the Heyl property.
 Several Washington players immediately ran to the cross and put it out.
-Since the Heyl property was not in the city limits at the time, the county sheriff was immediately called, and the investigation began.
+Since the Heyl property was not within city limits, the county sheriff was immediately called, and the investigation began.

-Authorities noticed that the cross was elaborated constructed, with 2x4’s bolted together and wrapped in burlap that had been soaked in an accelerant.
+Authorities noticed the cross was elaborately constructed, with 2x4s bolted together and wrapped in burlap soaked in an accelerant.
 They also found a shovel and two containers of oil near what is now Wilmor Road.

-The guilty parties explained that they carried the parts of the cross to the site, constructed it there, dug a hole and planted it in the ground.
-They also said that the motivation for the cross was not the KKK nor religion, but merely a Halloween prank.
+The guilty parties explained that they carried the cross parts to the site, constructed it there, dug a hole, and planted it in the ground.
+They also said that the motivation for the cross was not the KKK nor religion but merely a Halloween prank.